mrezadit/cargo-and-delivery-system/README.md

 # About
 **Cargo and Delivery System (CodeIgniter) by mrezadit**.
 This is a website based system, the case of this system is for **Capacity and Volume** of cargo and delivery process, system focuses on package volume, cargo process, route point and delivery process.
+This system was created for case studies and learning purposes.

 # Features
 - **Dashboard** - Summary of system progress & history